AndySymons/HEATHER-Home-Heating-Control-for-Home-Assistant-/README.md

-# Project HEATHER
+# Project HEATHER version 2

-This project consolidates all the components of my Home Assistant heating control system:
+This version udates version 1 and consolidates all the components of my Home Assistant heating control system:
 - The three HA blueprints
   - **Heating X2**
   - **Calendar Switch Y2**